Home /Blog / Winter Maintenance

 Repair

-If your leak is caused by an actual crack, give us a call and we can look over the damage.
-We offer plastic welding, fiberglass patches, and other repair services in our Farmville shop.
-And if your canoe is worn down at the ends, consider installing skid plates to significantly extend its lifespan.
+If the leak is from an actual crack, give us a call and we’ll assess the damage.
+We offer plastic welding, fiberglass patches, and other repair services at our Farmville shop.
+If your canoe is worn at the ends, consider adding skid plates — they can significantly extend the boat’s lifespan.

-Another common type of damage is denting, or oil canning.
-This is most commonly caused by improper storage or transport, when the bottom of the boat comes in contact with a hard surface for a long period of time and the hull deforms.
-Don’t panic if your boat has some oil canning.
-Simply heat the area and consider placing weight on the inside of the boat, and the dent should pop out over time.
-A sunny, hot day is the ideal way to do this, but a heat gun used carefully works as well.
+Another common issue is oil canning — hull deformation caused by improper storage or transport, where the bottom of the boat rests against a hard surface for too long.
+It looks alarming but is usually fixable.
+Heat the affected area and place weight on the inside of the hull; the dent should pop out over time.
+A hot, sunny day is ideal, but a carefully used heat gun works too.

 Replace